wavelab/libwave/docs/ref/geometry_notation.md

 * mitigate ambiguity regarding vector quantities (position, linear velocity, angular velocity, etc), with respect to the vector head-tail relationships, and what frame the vector is expressed in.

 ## Usage of Pre-scripts?
-* prescripts are awkward to some, though allow for "cancellation" of frames when performing multiplication, for example
+* pre-scripts are awkward to some, though allow for "cancellation" of frames when performing multiplication, for example

 ```
 B_wx_B_C //angular velocity of frame C, wrt B, expressed in frame B